 Perhaps Robert Johnson’s deal with the devil at the crossroads was to blame for all the blues artists, here and in America, who could not escape the hell hounds on their trail.

-So many were gone too soon and in tragic circumstances: Jimi Hendrix, Duane Allman, Berry Oakley, Mike Bloomfield, Rory Gallagher, Paul Kossoff, Stevie Ray Vaughan and Jo Ann Kelly spring to mind.
+So many were gone too soon and in tragic circumstances: Jimi Hendrix, Duane Allman, Berry Oakley, Mike Bloomfield, Rory Gallagher, Paul Kossoff, Stevie Ray Vaughan, Jo Ann Kelly and Janis Joplin spring to mind.

 Guitar did feature in Bennett’s armoury – his mate Peter Green, another bluesman dogged by ill fortune, once gifted him a 1952 Les Paul – but he will be warmly remembered as a one-man band by all who caught his live set during the late 1960s and early ’70s.